FAMU Receives Scholarship Dollars from New National Organization HBCannU

-The Florida Agricultural and Mechanical University Foundation recently received a $30,000 donation from HBCannU to establish the HBCannU Viola Harvest Scholarship.
-Designed to assist incoming freshmen from low income and high crime rate communities who have also have financial need, the scholarship will provide $3,000 for ten (10) FAMU students enrolled in the School of Business & Industry, the College of Agriculture and Food Sciences, the School of Environment, the School of Journalism & Graphic Communication, the Department of Computer and Information Sciences, and/or the FAMU/FSU College of Engineering.
+The Florida Agricultural and Mechanical University (FAMU) Foundation recently received a $30,000 donation from HBCannU to establish the HBCannU Viola Harvest Scholarship.
+Designed to assist incoming freshmen from low-income and high-crime rate communities, who also have financial need, this scholarship will provide $3,000 for ten (10) FAMU students enrolled in the School of Business & Industry, the College of Agriculture and Food Sciences, the School of the Environment, the School of Journalism & Graphic Communication, the Department of Computer and Information Sciences, and/or the FAMU-FSU College of Engineering.
 HBCannU has also generously agreed to contribute an additional $30,000 each year for the next four years.

 Students can apply for the HBCannU Viola Harvest Scholarship by logging on to the University’s scholarship portal at www.famuscholarships.com.
-The portal re-opened for the 2018-19 Academic Year on September 15, 2018.
+The portal will re-open for the 2018-19 Academic Year on September 15, 2018.

 FAMU Police Chief Earns National Emergency Certification

 On August 30, FAMU Police Chief Terence Calloway graduated from FEMA’s National Emergency Management Advanced Academy (NEMAA) at the Emergency Management Institute in Emmitsburg, Maryland, after completing the full curriculum that provides the strategic level training and education and the essential skills needed for emergency management professionals to manage dynamic and resilient emergency management programs.

 Calloway’s participation is another component of FAMU’s ongoing efforts to emerge as one of the nation’s leaders in campus safety at higher education institutions.
 Calloway also recently became the District 3 director of the Florida Police Chiefs Association.